kafkaman-lab/kafkaman-docs/docs/writing-scripts/intro-to-scripts.md

 ### How does this work?

 Is this magic?
 No, it's the [kafkaman Sandbox](/docs/writing-scripts/script-references/kafkaman-sandbox-api-reference/).
-The kafkaman Sandbox is a JavaScript execution environment that is available to you while writing pre-request and test scripts for requests (both in kafkaman and Newman).
+The kafkaman Sandbox is a JavaScript execution environment that is available to you while writing pre-request and test scripts for requests (both in kafkaman and kafkaman-cli).
 Whatever code you write in these sections is executed in this sandbox.

 ## Debugging scripts